-Transparent, or binary, data is defined to be data read with no processing by the firmware.
-The data is always terminated by using the End-On-Count option.
+Transparent, or binary, data are defined to be data read with no processing by the firmware.
+The data are always terminated by using the End-On-Count option.
 All special processing such as software handshake, edit mode, and single text termination should be disabled.
-This may be done by changing the read configuration in WCC, SF 27; or by setting the read device data request sub-function bits "toggle edit", "toggle signal", and "toggle quoting" as necessary.
+This may be done either by changing the read configuration in WCC, SF 27; or by setting the read device data request subfunction bits "toggle edit", "toggle signal", and "toggle quoting" as necessary.